-- Omega-3 oils in fish promote healthy brain and eye development
+- Omega-3 oils in fish that promote healthy brain and eye development

 What’s more, feeding a picky child is easy on this program.
-Their choice of foods are various, and they contain fat, and kids love the taste of fat.
+Their choice of foods are varied and contain fat, and kids love the taste of fat.
 Our keto meal planning for families can help you start.